GoogleCloudPlatform/emblem/content-api/README.md

-# Emblem REST Api Server
+# Emblem REST API Server

 This folder contains the software for the Emblem REST API.